This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 Marley's Monsters had me hooked.
 I bought a 32-pack of cloth wipes with the intent on using them for tissues and napkins.

 I had the full intention of publishing a post right when I started using them, but I'm glad I waited.
 I can now attest to the fact that using cloth wipes for tissues is a great switch, and has been for several months.

-I wash the soft flannel wipes with the linens and towels.
+I wash and sanitize the soft flannel wipes with the linens and towels in extra hot water.
 I pack a few fresh wipes in my bag every day.